 What is Future Engineers?

-Future Engineers is an immersive and exciting summer program in which students entering grades 10–12 spend two weeks designing and building a focused engineering project.
-The program is designed to encourage students’ passion for science, technology, engineering and mathematics (STEM).
+Future Engineers is an immersive and exciting summer program where students entering grades 9-12 spend one week designing and building a focused engineering project.
+The program is designed to encourage the youth and increase their passion for Science, Technology, Engineering, and Mathematics (STEM).

-This year, the theme has been selected from real-world engineering challenges: robotics and energy sustainability.
-Throughout this program, students will learn about renewable energy sources, robotics, mechanical design, programming, radio controlled systems, and experimental measurements.
+This year, the theme has been selected from real-world engineering challenges: robotics & transportation.
+Throughout this program, students will learn about robotics, mechanical design, programming, radio-controlled systems, and experimental measurements.

-Students will compete in teams to design, build, program, and test an advanced robot that harvests energy from various renewable energy sources.
+Students will compete in teams to design, build, program, and test an advanced robot that transport freight between various shipping locations.
 Using state-of-the-art components and engineering materials, participants will build a robot to complete the assigned mission.
 They will also present and defend their designs to a panel of robotics experts.

 How can I participate?

 Complete the online application on the online portal: